 Maria Salvatierra joined Wilson Butler in 2019 with more than 15 years of international marketing experience in the arts and architecture.
 With expertise in fundraising and corporate sponsorships, she was drawn to Wilson Butler Architects’ focus on arts and entertainment together with our commitment to support the capital campaigns of clients.
 She is part of the core team for our Staging-A-Comeback initiative and supports the Office Culture and Community Involvement Committee and the Justice & Equity for Diversity & Inclusion (JEDI) Council.
 Her volunteering work includes being a member of SMPS Outreach Committee and chairing Litro Media, a literary and creative arts platform that champions emerging and established writers in New York-and beyond.

-Vivian Nguyen, AIA
+Vivian Nguyen, AIA, WELL AP

 “I am sure that, as a woman, I can do a very good skyscraper.”

 "You can't use up creativity.
 The more you use, the more you have." - Maya Angelou

 Darian brings her enthusiasm for problem solving, creative eye, and attention to detail to every project.
 She is passionate about helping clients find the right solution and does not believe in one-size-fits-all.
 A LEED-certified professional, she is always looking for opportunities to improve sustainability.
 Her work includes clients from many diverse markets and industries, including higher education, law/finance, nonprofit, multifamily residential, corporate, and hospitality.

 "I try to give people a different way of looking at their surroundings.
 That's art to me."

 "The world is the unfolding in time of all that we dream."